getbeyondpay/docs/source/index.html.md

 * **TokenPay.js** – an extension of Beyond Pay that combines client-side and server-side technologies for PCI-compliant online payment capture
 * **Beyond Pay API** - a set of robust web service APIs offering support for credit cards, ACH/checks, tokenization, and more
-* **PayGuardian** – a lightweight middleware application that integrates seamlessly into Point of Sale (POS) software and facilitates the secure collection of cardholder data insulating the integrator from the scope of PA-DSS and the requirements of EMV certification
+* **PayGuardian** – a cloud-based terminal integration option for Point of Sale developers

 # Online Payments